The 22 Best Souvenirs from Budapest (Traditional Hungarian Gifts)

 - Where to buy paprika powder in Budapest: Any supermarket (e.g. Tesco, CBA) or marketplace (e.g. Central Market Hall)

 In Hungarian cuisine, the three most important spices are paprika, pepper and salt.
-In Hungarian food, they don’t use as many spices, like for example in India, so the food is not too spicy.
+In Hungarian food, they don’t use that many spices like in India, so the food is not too spicy.

 4. PÁLINKA